Breakdown Maintenance Definition: What You Need to Know

 - High-availability model: Used for equipment for which failure would be catastrophic, including items with above 90 percent of availability and resultant high production costs and demand.
 Often, no time can be allotted to stop this machine for preventive, corrective, or systematic maintenance.
 For this reason, it requires predictive maintenance techniques along with an equipment shutdown for a complete overhaul at least once a year.
 This type of model is commonly used for continuously rotating equipment, power production turbines, high-temperature furnaces, and reaction tanks or reactor deposits.

 Maintenance plans must account for both legal regulations about maintenance and specialized knowledge or resources required to perform the maintenance in question.
 Legal maintenance requirements typically apply to equipment that has the potential to harm people or the environment and outline specific tests, tasks, and inspections that must be included in the maintenance plan.
 Examples include:

 - High- and medium-voltage installations

 Maintenance must be subcontracted to a specialist when special knowledge or additional resources are required.
 This could be a technical assistance company or the equipment manufacturer.
 This is often expensive, especially for very specialized functions, since few market competitors exist.
 It is often more cost-effective to develop a training program so your team can develop the required knowledge to maintain the equipment.

 If you need help with breakdown maintenance, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.